sitiporn/DebiasNeuro-components/README.md

      2.3 components:
          In encoder: update bias-only parameters the rest is frozen outside encoder are also updated eg. classifier, pooler, embeddings are also updat
-3. The keys of ours vs PCGU
+3. The keys of ours vs PCGU:
   1. ranking bias source on
      - valid set vs training set
      - using trained model ishan/bert-base-uncased-mnli  vs masked language models